faucetsdn/daq/docs/add_test.md

 Tests should:

 - Test _one_ thing well
-- Include an integration test for Travis CI
+- Include an integration test for [Github actions](https://github.com/faucetsdn/daq/actions)
 - Adhere to the Google style guide of your chosen language: https://google.github.io/styleguide/
 - Have the smallest amount of code possible for the greatest utility for the framework.
 Keep docker images lean!
 - Not add things like the following to the repository: